thekunalsaini/summer-of-code/ideas.md

 * *Difficulty:* Advanced
 * *Note:* accepted students will be sent a free Portenta board.
 Make sure your application contains proof of experience with the low level programming required for such task.

-### Idea: write MicroPython examples and tools for Portenta
+### Idea: Write MicroPython examples and tools for Portenta

 The new [Portenta](https://www.arduino.cc/pro/hardware/product/portenta-h7) board supports [MicroPython](https://micropython.org) in addition to Arduino code.
 This combination opens up many new opportunities.
 This task is about writing examples about using MicroPython on a Portenta board.
 Any example is welcome: for example, you might show how to use the hardware peripherals from Python, or you might want to port Arduino examples to Python.